bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

 _An SQL subquery is a query inside another query.
 It is used in the WHERE or HAVING clause of an SQL statement.
 Subqueries let you specify the results of one query as an argument in another query._

-When you’re writing an _SQL_ query, you may want to specify a parameter based on the result of another query.
+When you're writing an _SQL_ query, you may want to specify a parameter based on the result of another query.
 For example, say you have a list of customers.
 You may want to get a list of customers who have placed orders worth a value over a certain amount.
 Order and customer information is stored within a different table.

-That’s where the _SQL subquery_ operation comes in. _Subqueries_, also known as nested queries, are _SELECT_ queries within the _WHERE_ clause of another _SQL_ query.
+That's where the _SQL subquery_ operation comes in. _Subqueries_, also known as nested queries, are _SELECT_ queries within the _WHERE_ clause of another _SQL_ query.
 The main _SQL_ query then uses the result of the subquery.

 ---

 ### SQL query examples

-Now let’s explore some examples of common and useful PostgreSQL queries that can be used in various situations.
+Now let's explore some examples of common and useful PostgreSQL queries that can be used in various situations.

 From <a href="https://www.postgresql.org/docs/13/app-psql.html" class="markup--anchor markup--p-anchor">PSQL DOCS:</a>